 top of page

-The word "day" in phrases like "the Day of the Lord" can have a strict or a broad sense meaning.
+The word "day" in phrases like the "Day of the Lord" can have a strict or a broad sense meaning.

 timeline #3 advent.png

 Concerning phrases similar to the Day of the Lord, some of these point to a particular day.
-For example, "the Day of Christ" can point to the very day of Christ's Second Advent, which will take place during the Day of the Lord, as shown above.
-Similar to the view that there will be two phases to His return, questions concerning which event is being meant in a given reference are also relevant.
-Moreover, in accord with my interpretation that it will be a "sign" appearance that Christ will make (concurrent with the rapture) some seven years before His Second Advent, I can see the word day sometimes pointing to both of these events as a whole, especially from a first century perspective.
-Kind of like a binary star, which looks like a single star to the naked eye but is seen to be two stars when viewed by a telescope.
+For example, the "Day of Christ" can point to the very day of Christ's Second Advent, which will take place during the Day of the Lord, as shown above.
+As to the common pre-trib view that there will be two phases to His return, questions concerning which phase is being meant in a given reference are relevant.
+In accord with my own understanding of this, that Christ will make a "sign" appearance (at the rapture/Matt.
+24:30-31) some seven years before His Second Advent, I can see the word day sometimes pointing to both of these events as a whole, especially from a first century perspective.
+Consider the example of a binary star, which looks like a single star to the naked eye but is seen to be two stars when viewed through a telescope.

-Understanding precisely when the period of the last days' Day of the Lord judgment will begin relative to other events, and what sense is being meant with the other similar or variant phrases is pivotal to a correct rapture view.
-Along with some thoughts to clarify my interpretations, the following key references are given with the sense indicated that will align with the rapture view put forth in this study.
-Note that I interpret each case of the word day in the specific phrase "the Day of the Lord" as being used in the same sense.
+Understanding precisely when the period of the last days' Day of the Lord judgment will begin (relative to other events) and what sense is being meant with the other similar or variant phrases is pivotal to a correct rapture view.
+Along with some thoughts to clarify my own understandings, the following key references are given with the sense indicated that will align with the rapture view put forth in this study.
+Importantly, realize and note that I interpret every case of the word day in the specific phrase, "Day of the Lord," as being used in the same sense.

 REFERENCE #1